 - Get involved in online exercise classes and talks.
 Contact your yoga teacher and see if they are able to offer their services via video.

-So, as it stands here at Nookie, we are still open, as is our online store, we are taking orders and despatching them the same day as usual.
+So, as it stands here at Nookie, although our physical premises are temporarily closed following Government guidelines we are still able to take online orders and despatch them the same day as usual.
 There is someone in the office every day to answer your phone calls and queries regarding our products or your orders.
 And of course, we will always reply to your emails as soon as possible.

 Thank you for your continued support, and we look forward to getting out on the water this weekend.